 This is the article about James Whiteheads previous knife crime on his own sister. https://www.southportvisiter.co.uk/news/southport-west-lancs/man-who-cut-sisters-arm-11471916

-James Whitehead had previous convictions to the knife crime, including assault!
-He is clearly ‘known to police’.
+James Whitehead has 16 previous convictions including knife crime & assault!
+He is well known to police.

 James Whitehead had strict police bail conditions not to contact or in any way approach his victim.